polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

 ## How to build this example
 ### Linux + FreeRTOS AMP configuration

+When using this AMP configuration, this project should be build with remoteproc support.

+Remoteproc allows control over the life cycle (start, stop and load firmware) the remote context from Linux.
+For more information on remoteproc support on PolarFire SoC, please refer to the [remoteproc documentation](https://mi-v-ecosystem.github.io/redirects/asymmetric-multiprocessing_remoteproc).

-This project is automatically built by Yocto and Buildroot when using the AMP machine.
+This project is automatically built with remoteproc support by Yocto and Buildroot when using the Icicle Kit AMP machine.

 The application is configured to run from DDR on U54_4 application core.

-Instructions on how to build and run the Linux + FreeRTOS demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).
+Instructions on how to build and run the Linux + FreeRTOS demo are available in the [AMP documentation](https://mi-v-ecosystem.github.io/redirects/asymmetric-multiprocessing_amp).

 ### FreeRTOS + FreeRTOS AMP Configuration